h8r-dev/heighliner-website/docs/03-tutorials/01-gin_nextjs/ci.md

 `Gin-Nextjs` stack using `GitHub Action` to build docker image, each frontend and backend repository has its own Dockerfile and GitHub workflows.

-Let's take frontend repository as example, the Dockerfile look like:
+Let's take frontend repository as example, the Dockerfile looks like:

 ```
 # Install dependencies only when needed